open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The parent should be selected in the following order of precedence:

 - Use the current `Span`, if available.
-- Use the extracted `SpanContext`.
+- Use the extracted `SpanContext`, if available.
 - There is no parent.
 Create a root `Span`.

 #### Add Links